 Debated at Katy Taylor and TAMS.
 TOC qualled my senior year.

-Currently a freshman at Vanderbilt and assistant coach in LD at Harker.
-Worked at VBI last summer all sessions.
+Currently a sophomore at Vanderbilt and assistant coach in LD at Harker.
+Worked at VBI summer 2018 all sessions.

 Email chain: email@example.com (Please add me to the email chain!!)

 Tl;dr: I like LARP style debates.
-I’m also a busy college student who has a lot of other things to think about, so make my decision as easy as possible.
 Your speech should write the ballot for me- I want to be able to pick out a sentence or two word for word that I can write on my ballot to justify why I’m voting for you.

 I’m only judging at a few tournaments this year.
 That means please go at 75-80% speed of what you normally go at so I can follow along effectively.
 If I didn’t hear it because you’re too fast or unclear, then I won’t flow it.